donniewerner/sqlmapui/README.md

 ```

-note:this was found from an unknown version in Chinese
+note: this was found from an unknown version in Chinese, retranslated to Russian.
 			I am simply building on that work, credits to the
 			original authors, and the translated version this
 			is built from.